This entry is part 42 of 102 in the series: Tough texts

 ‘This poetic language appropriately refers to the great changes which were about to take place in the world, when Jerusalem and its temple were destroyed.
 It speaks of the Son of Man entering into his kingship, and his angels gathering in his new people from all the earth.
 The fall of the temple is thus presented, in highly allusive language, as the end of the old order, to be replaced by the new régime of Jesus, the Son of Man, and the international growth of his church, the new people of God.’
 (NBC)

-4. A more usual evangelical reading is to affirm that Jesus’ predictions do pertain to the end of the age, and that ‘this generation’ refers to ‘this race of people’ or similar.
+4. A more usual evangelical reading is to affirm that Jesus’ predictions do pertain to the end of the age, and that ‘this generation’ refers to ‘this race of people’ (i.e. the Jewish race) or similar.
+This is reflected in an NIV footnote.
 Such scholars find support for this view by pointing to the parables of the virgins, the talents, and the sheep and goats in Matthew 25, and insisting that these must refer to the final judgement.
 Leon Morris, D.A.
 Carson are among those who take this view.

 Chrysostom recognised that in Psa 24:6 and other places ‘generation’ referred to a kind of people.
 ‘What does he refer to when he says “this generation”?
 He is speaking not of the generation then living but of the age of believers.
 For he is prone to distinguish a generation not by times only but also by the mode of their religious service and practice, as when he says, “Such is the generation of those that seek him.”
 He said “all these things will take place,” and yet “the gospel will be preached.”
 These two are not inconsistent.
 The generation of the faithful shall remain through all things that will surely come to pass.
 The faithful will not be cut off by any of the things that have been mentioned.
 For both Jerusalem shall be destroyed and a large part of the Jews shall be decimated, but over this generation—the faithful—shall nothing prevail, not famine, not pestilence, not earthquake, not the tumults of wars, not false Christs, not false prophets, not deceivers, not traitors, not those that cause to offend, not the false brothers, nor any other such temptation whatever.’
 (ACCS)